bermeb/authora/README.md

 ## ✉️ Contact

-Developed by **bermeb**.
+Developed by **Bernhard Mebert**.
 For inquiries or permission requests, please reach out via the repository's contact channels.